jody/Nuggets/README.md

 I also decided that my emphasis was to be about **improving** error messages in general and needn't be focused on end-users in particular.

-The term "users" was also preferable to "end-users" as it is more encompassing and wouldn't risk the need to explain a potentially new term ("end-user").
+The term "users" was also preferable to "end-users" as it is more encompassing and wouldn't necessitate explaining a potentially new term ("end-user").

 Here are the messages after prioritizing and pruning based on what I thought was most valuable to the intended audience: